 KO KINGS: This fight between Carlos Zarate (left) and Alfonso Zamora might’ve featured the highest combined knockout ratio in the history of big-fight boxing.
 The Mexicans had a combined record of 74-0, with 73 knockouts, going into the fight.
 And, of course, the fight didn’t go the distance.
 Zarate (45-0, 44 KOs) stopped Zamora (29-0, 29 KOs) at 1:11 of the fourth round.
-The fight took place on April 23, 1977, at the old Forum in Inglewood, Calif.
+It took place on April 23, 1977, at The Forum in Inglewood, California.

 TOE TO TOE: Jimmy McLarnin (left) and Tony Canzoneri are two of the greatest boxers ever.
 They had a two-fight welterweight series in 1936, Canzoneri winning the first by a unanimous decision at Madison Square Garden in New York and (pictured here) McLarnin winning the rematch by a unanimous decision at the same venue.
 McLarnin outweighed Canzoneri by 6 1/2 and 8 pounds in the two fights, respectively.